run-llama/LlamaIndexTS/apps/docs/docs/modules/ingestion_pipeline/transformations.md

 You can implement any transformation yourself by implementing the `TransformComponent`.

-The following custom transformation will remove any special characters or punctutation in text.
+The following custom transformation will remove any special characters or punctuation in text.

 ```ts
 import { TransformComponent, TextNode } from "llamaindex";